 Preoccupation with failure

 HROs spend a lot of time focusing on predicting and eliminating catastrophes rather than reacting to them.
 This is one lesson that seems to be of enormous value to public safety organizations.
-HROs constantly look at the way to perform as though they may have missed something that places employees, customers, citizens or the environment at risk.
+HROs constantly evaluate their performance as though they may have missed something that places employees, customers, citizens or the environment at risk.

 Near miss events are viewed as opportunities to improve current systems by examining strengths, determining weaknesses, and devoting resources to improve and address them.
 Near misses are not viewed as proof that the system has enough checks in it to prevent catastrophes.
 Such an approach serves to only encourage complacency rather than reliability.
 Instead, near miss events are viewed as opportunities to learn and understand what went wrong in the earlier stages of the process that could be prevented in the future through improved processes.